 ClientInsurance Companies May Not Treat You Fairly

-Unethical insurance companies know that many of their clients do not fully understand the language in the policy.
-They also know that those with hurricane-related storm damage sometimes just want to receive whatever payment they can get as quickly as possible.
+Unfortunately, insurers may use that experience to try to reduce the amount of money they will give you for your claim.
+Unethical insurance companies know that many of their clients do not fully understand the language in the policy and just want to receive whatever payment they can get as quickly as possible.

 They may take advantage of these situations by refusing to pay the full amount you deserve.
-They also could cite a technicality in the policy’s language that leaves you with a lower payment.
+They could also cite a technicality in the policy’s language that leaves you with a lower payment.

-ClientCommon Types of Unethical Actions Insurers May Use
+Common Types of Unethical Actions Insurers May Use

 If you believe any of the following tactics are occurring in your dispute with your insurer, these could be signs of bad faith actions.
 These actions may include: